pritikashenoy/productapp/README.md

 # Product CRUD Spring Boot Application

 This is a Spring Boot application that provides basic CRUD operations for a product entity, complete with authentication, rate-limiting, and a Swagger API interface.
 The application is secured with basic authentication and leverages **Bucket4j** for rate limiting based on the user's IP address.
 The rate-limiting configuration is customizable through application properties.
+This application focuses solely on the backend services.
+The application can be accessed and interacted with through the provided APIs.

 ## Features